What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 Nik 7 months pregnant with son Rio in Pai, Thailand October 2021

-One of the most powerful things I understood outside my body was the extraordinary purposefulness of everything that had happened.
+One of the most powerful things I understood from my NDE experience was the extraordinary purposefulness of everything that had happened.

 Not in a toxic positivity sense.
 Not in a "everything happens for a reason" dismissal of genuine suffering.
 But in the sense that the specific accumulation of experiences, exposures, infections, losses, and burdens that had brought me to that threshold had not been random noise in an indifferent universe.